- Oops!Something went wrong.Please try again later.

 AES in Focus

-Based in Arlington, AES (AES) is in the Utilities sector, and so far this year, shares have seen a price change of -10.2%.
-The power company is currently shelling out a dividend of $0.14 per share, with a dividend yield of 3.21%.
-This compares to the Utility - Electric Power industry's yield of 3.51% and the S&P 500's yield of 1.66%.
+Based in Arlington, AES (AES) is in the Utilities sector, and so far this year, shares have seen a price change of -0.21%.
+The power company is paying out a dividend of $0.15 per share at the moment, with a dividend yield of 2.57% compared to the Utility - Electric Power industry's yield of 3.31% and the S&P 500's yield of 1.4%.

-Taking a look at the company's dividend growth, its current annualized dividend of $0.57 is up 4.4% from last year.
-Over the last 5 years, AES has increased its dividend 5 times on a year-over-year basis for an average annual increase of 7.68%.
+In terms of dividend growth, the company's current annualized dividend of $0.60 is up 4.7% from last year.
+AES has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 6.39%.
 Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Right now, AES's payout ratio is 42%, which means it paid out 42% of its trailing 12-month EPS as dividend.
+AES's current payout ratio is 40%.
+This means it paid out 40% of its trailing 12-month EPS as dividend.

-High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
+For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
+It's more common to see larger companies with more established profits give out dividends.
 During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
 That said, they can take comfort from the fact that AES is not only an attractive dividend play, but also represents a compelling investment opportunity with a Zacks Rank of #2 (Buy).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

 The AES Corporation (AES) : Free Stock Analysis Report

 To read this article on Zacks.com click here.